 Detox and Revive

 Even radiation in low levels are persistent and can accumulate in your body over time, eventually manifesting as diseases.
 Is it radiation that is causing your ailments?
-Avoiding microwaves, radiation and other toxins is ideal, and also supporting your body daily with herbs and foods to detox the toxins that we invariably encounter.
+Avoiding microwaves, radiation and other toxins is ideal.
+Also supporting your body daily with herbs and foods to detox the toxins that we invariably encounter.

 The Vital Short Home Cleanse